 See a demonstration of a Wurlitzer upright piano here:

-These upright pianos are the highest recommended pianos that can be bought on Amazon.com.
+These upright pianos can be bought on Amazon.com.
 It is highly recommended to physically test these pianos out at a local piano retailer before purchasing.
 Chances are, you will find a better price for these pianos on this page than at any piano store.

 Being one of the earliest manufacturers of quality upright pianos since 1900 (Source), Yamaha has a long history of producing fine instruments.